justonhart/Thoughtwave/README.md

 - Types: All Typescript interfaces/types/enums
 - Modules: General logic modules such as spawning/room/empire
 - Commands: Methods that are not used in the game loop.
 Only used directly in the console.
+Example: "require('roads').clearRoadConstructions(Game.spawns.Spawn1.room)"

 ## Roles